Jo-Laing/jo/README.md

-# The Go Programming Language
+# The Jo Programming Language

-Go is an open source programming language that makes it easy to build simple, reliable, and efficient software.
+Jo is an open source programming language that makes it easy to build simple, reliable, and efficient software.

 ![Gopher image](https://golang.org/doc/gopher/fiveyears.jpg)